amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 ---
 layout: post
-title:  "Using eBPF on OpenShift nodes (quick and dirty way)"
+title:  "Using eBPF on OpenShift nodes (the quick and dirty way)"
 date:   2023-01-19 10:00:00 +0100
 toc: true
 categories: [OpenShift]
 tags: [OpenShift,ebpf]
 ---
-In this **OpenShift** article, I'll show you how to run [bcc](https://iovisor.github.io/bcc/) tools, [bpftrace](https://github.com/iovisor/bpftrace) and kernel tool [bpftool](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/tools/bpf/bpftool)
+In this **OpenShift** article, I'll show you how to run [bcc](https://iovisor.github.io/bcc/) tools, [bpftrace](https://github.com/iovisor/bpftrace), and the kernel tool [bpftool](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/tools/bpf/bpftool).

-**Warning:** If you are a Red Hat customer, and you are in trouble, open a support case before going forward; otherwise do the following steps at your own risk!
+**Warning:** If you are a Red Hat customer and you are in trouble, open a support case before going forward; otherwise, do the following steps at your own risk!

 ## Requirements
-Before starting you'll need:
+Before starting, you'll need:

+#TODO: test on 4.12
-- Working OpenShift 4.10+ cluster, I've been tested this procedure only on 4.10 and 4.11 OpenShift clusters, maybe should work on all supported 4.x versions (tell me);
+- Working OpenShift 4.10+ cluster, I've only tested this procedure on 4.10 and 4.11 OpenShift clusters, but it may work on all supported 4.x versions (please let me know);
-- cluster-admin grant on OpenShift cluster;
+- cluster-admin grant on the OpenShift cluster;
-- one RHEL host, subscribed, with **podman** and **buildah** installed or installable; you could use a NOT subscribed host, but in this case you have to subscribe (temporaly) ubi8 container in order to use baseos and appstream eus repositories;
+- one subscribed RHEL host with **podman** and **buildah** installed or installable; You could use a non-subscribed host, but to use baseos and appstream eus repositories, you'd need to temporarily subscribe to the ubi8 container.
-- SSH to your OpenShift node(s).
+- SSH enabled on your OpenShift node(s).

 ## Run must-gather
 Before applying any change run an OpenShift must-gather: